Top 99 Marriage Problems And Solutions

 I remember how I almost got kidnapped, and what saved me was that I had called my husband to say that I would be going there.

 He got information about the place from someone else and discovered it was a trap.
 If I had been too secretive with my movements, I might have been a victim of kidnap.

 Open up to each other more.
 You both are now one, no longer two.

 32. Lack of magic words

-Toddlers still sing these magic words as rhymes and I cannot deny the fact that these words are truly magical.
+Toddlers still sing these magic words as rhymes, and I cannot deny that these words are truly magical.